emangulo/kickball-rules/README.md

 ### Playoffs (regular play, not league)
 In the event of teams having tied rankings going into playoffs, final standings will be based on the following tiebreaker structure:
-1. Head to Head matchup
+1. Head-to-head matchup
-2. Point Differential
+2. Point differential
-3. Total Points
+3. Total points

-If all teams with the same record DO NOT have an equal Head to Head matchup (i.e. 4 teams with the same ranking but only two have a head-to-head to evaluate), ALL teams will move to Point Differential to establish the tiebreaker.
-If there are teams tied with Point Differential, then the tiebreaker will move to Points Scored for those teams.
+If all teams with the same record DO NOT have an equal head-to-head matchup (For example, 4 teams with the same ranking but only two have a head-to-head to evaluate), _all_ teams will move to _point differential_ to establish the tiebreaker.
+If there are teams tied with _point differential_, then the tiebreaker will move to _points scored_ for those teams.

-For the purposes of the Head to Head tiebreaker, if two teams have the same standing and played during the regular season and the game resulted in a TIE, then the tiebreaker for playoff ranking will move to Point differential.
+For the purposes of the head-to-head tiebreaker, if two teams have the same standing and played during the regular season and the game resulted in a TIE, then the tiebreaker for playoff ranking will move to Point differential.
 If 3 teams have the same ranking and all three played each other and one of the three games resulted in a tie, the tie breakers would be played according to the Overtime rules.

 ### Overtime and tie games
 One pitch rule shall be applied.
 The last kicker of the previous inning shall be placed on 2nd base.
 Each kicker gets 1 pitch.
 The inning will play as normal with 3 outs.